Cheng Rongshi

 Cheng Rongshi (程镕时; 18 October 1927 – 7 February 2021) was a Chinese physical chemist and academician of the Chinese Academy of Sciences.

 Biography

 Cheng was born in Yixing, Jiangsu, on 18 October 1927.
 In 1945, he was admitted to the University of Nanking, where he studied chemistry under Dai Anbang.
 After graduating in 1949, he did his postgraduate work at Peking University.

-In 1951, he was dispatched to the Shanghai Institute of Physical Chemistry, Chinese Academy of Sciences.
+In 1951, Cheng was dispatched to the Shanghai Institute of Physical Chemistry, Chinese Academy of Sciences.
 That same year, he moved to Changchun and worked at Changchun Institute of Applied Chemistry.
 In 1983, he joined the faculty of Nanjing University.
 In 1995, he became a professor and director of Macromolecule Research Institute of South China University of Technology.

 On 7 February 2021, he died of illness in Guangzhou, Guangdong, aged 93.